 In his free-time, Josh nerds out over astrophysics, is frequently found at Nationals Park and Audi Field, and planning his trip into low-Earth orbit.

-Kenli Okada, Partner
+Kenli Okada, Managing Director

 Kenli Okada joined EmpowerK12 as a Partner.
 Before becoming a member of our team, Kenli led the data team at E.L.
 Haynes Public Charter School, an award-winning school serving just under 1,200 students in Washington, DC.
 Through his tenure at E.L.
 Haynes, he worked in a range of functions, including operations, enrollment, strategy, performance management, and accountability, and he utilizes his broad understanding of school dynamics to focus on the key data needed to improve both instructional and operational practice.